paweljakubas/j-data-analysis/chapters/inverted-table.md

 3840 50176
 ```

-Inverted table is very efficient as a data structure when heterogeneous columns are to be stored.
+In general, an inverted table is very efficient as a data structure when heterogeneous columns are to be stored.
 In the example above the difference favoring the inverted table is one order of magnitude.
 Hence,
 the inverted table will be a way we will represent heterogeneous columns and try to master.

-Let's see how we can realize useful operations on that.
+What is next is an exploration into useful and prevalent operations enaging the inverted table.
-What will follow is inspired by [https://code.jsoftware.com/wiki/Essays/Inverted_Table] and
+The material is inspired by [https://code.jsoftware.com/wiki/Essays/Inverted_Table] and
 [https://code.jsoftware.com/wiki/User:Pascal_Jasmin/tuples-ranked_operations_on_inverted_table_data].